PascalHamar/accessibilty-checker-PoC/README.md

 # WCAG Accessibility Checker
-🔍 A system for automated WCAG accessibility testing of websites.
+🔍 A Proof-of-Concept for automated WCAG accessibility testing of websites using axe-core and Image-to-text LLM.

 ## 📂 Project Structure
 - **wcag-check-frontend/** → React-based UI for accessibility analysis